“I AM TOMORROW’S FUTURE”

 Nolonwabo Batini, a 15-year-old girl from Ndzondelelo High School in Port Elizabeth, South Africa, made this self-confident discovery when Roger visited her school.
 Her conviction became the vision and the central theme of the Roger Federer Foundation.

 The Roger Federer Foundation enhances a world where children living in poverty are able to take control of their future and actively shape it.
-We wish to empower as many African children as possible thanks to access to high quality early learning and education.
-We therefore further develop existing educational services and early support in a sustainable way.
-Although access to primary education has significantly increased in recent years, fundamental problems such as low classroom performance, poor attendance, high numbers of drop-outs and low completion rates still persist or lack of early childhood education.
+We wish to empower as many African children as possible through access to high-quality early learning and education.
+We aim to further develop existing educational services and early support in a sustainable way.
+Although access to primary education has significantly increased in recent years, fundamental problems such as low classroom performance, poor attendance, high numbers of drop-outs and low school completion rates still persist, as well as a lack of early childhood education.
 The quality of early support and basic education is crucial as it is the foundation of all learning.

-The Roger Federer Foundation’s strategic priority is therefore the support of existing but poor support services in early childhood care centers, preschools and primary schools for children 3 to 12 years old as well as the improvement of their efficiency and effectiveness.
-In Switzerland we promote underpriviledged children in their recreational activities.
+The Roger Federer Foundation’s strategic priority is the assistance of already existing but essentially insufficient support services, in early childhood care centres, preschools and primary schools for children between 3 and 12 years of age as well as the improvement of their efficiency and effectiveness.
+In Switzerland we promote under-privileged children in their recreational activities.

-We believe in the potential of all people and do everything to empower them to improve their situation by themselves.
-As a consequence the Roger Federer Foundation only works with carefully selected local organizations in long-term partnerships.
-We support the development of skills and ensure that the population accepts responsibility to solve the problems.
-We don’t deliver hardware to the people but empower them to organize the needed resources by themselves.
-We follow strictly this approach because we truely believe that this is only way to reach sustainable systemic change and improvement of the situation.
-In order to be cost efficient and cost effective we limit our engagement on one region in Africa and are conducting programs in six countries in Southern Africa plus Switzerland.
+We believe in the potential of all people and do everything possible to empower them to improve their situations on their own.
+As a consequence, the Roger Federer Foundation only works with carefully selected local organisations in long-term partnerships.
+We support the development of skills and ensure that the community accepts responsibility in solving its problems.
+We do not deliver equipment to people but empower them to organise resources needed on their own.
+We follow this approach strictly because we truly believe that this is the only way to achieve sustainable systemic change and resultant improvement of the situation.
+In order to be both cost-efficient and cost-effective we limit our engagement to one region in Africa and are conducting programmes in six countries in southern Africa as well as Switzerland.

-The Roger Federer Foundation is a professionally managed Grant Foundation that is committed to the rules of the Swiss Foundation Code.
-The organization strictly follows a system of checks and balances and an efficient project management cycle.
+The Roger Federer Foundation is a professionally-managed grant foundation which is committed to the rules of the Swiss Foundation Code.
+The organisation strictly follows a system of checks and balances and an efficient project management cycle.
 Transparency, measurability and evaluation of the activities are fundamental.
-As a learning institution the Foundation seeks the advice of experts and stakeholders and is therefore a member of SwissFoundations, an association of Swiss Grant Foundations.
+As a learning institution the Foundation seeks the advice of experts and stakeholders and is a member of SwissFoundations, an association of Swiss grant foundations.